Sri Lankan cuisine: Kool

 Kool is a seafood broth from Jaffna containing crab, fish, cuttlefish, prawns, and crayfish.
 It also contains long beans, jak seeds, manioc, spinach, and tamarind.
 The dish is thickened with palmyra root flour.

 Pittu

 Pittu are cylinders of steamed or roasted rice flour mixed with grated coconut.

 Roti

 Godamba roti is a simpler Sri Lankan flatbread usually made from wheat flour.

-Most popular roti is Pol roti, where shredded coconut is mixed into the dough, It doesn’t need yeast or any kind of a leavening agent.
-Another variant is spicy roti, in which chopped onions and green chilies are used when making the dough.
+The most popular roti is Pol roti, where shredded coconut is mixed into the dough, and lacks a leavening agent.
+Another variant is spicy roti, in which chopped onions and green chilies are added to the dough.

 Sambal

-Sambals (Sambol in Sinhala) are enjoyed with many dishes including curry dishes and string hoppers.
+Sambals (Sambol in Sinhala) are eaten with many dishes including curry dishes and string hoppers.
 Seeni sambol, Pol sambol, Lunumiris, Gotukola sambal and Vaalai kai sambal are common sambols found in the country.

 Mallung

 Mallung is a condiment or side dish, comprising chopped greens which are lightly cooked and mixed with grated coconut and red onions.